 Most oregano is sensitive to frosts and freezes.
 While a few cultivars can tolerate very mild frost conditions, most won’t survive through the winter without some form of winter protection.

 Susceptible to multiple piercing/sucking pests, oregano tends to stubbornly live on.
 But there are a few pests that can cause some problems.

-Peach aphids can cluster under oregano leaves and cause the leaves to distort or turn yellow.
-For these, regular applications of neem oil works as a deterrent.
+Peach aphids can cluster under the leaves and cause the leaves to distort or turn yellow.
+For these, regular applications of neem oil work as a deterrent.
 Insecticidal soaps or pyrethrins can be used to kill off sudden outbreaks.